GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 [Rate limited]({{site.baseurl}}/images/gpo_letter_request_rate_limited.png)

-## `User` OTP verification rate limiter
+## One time password entry rate limiter

 ### Description
 When the user is entering a one-time (SMS) password, rate limiting is handled by a custom set of code.
-The actual rate limits are stored on `User`.
-This is strictly for attempts to enter the one-time password, and applies to both OTP entry during identity verification _and_ user login.
+This is strictly for attempts to enter a one-time password, and applies to both OTP entry during identity verification _and_ during user login.

-If the user fails all of their attempts, they are logged out and must wait a while before we allow them to log in again.
+The actual rate limits are stored on the `User` class.
+Most of the code is in the `UserOtpMethods` concern, with a small bit of it still in `User`.

 By default, the user is allowed 10 attempts.

-If they are locked out, they must wait 10 minutes before we allow them to log back in.
+If the user fails all of their attempts, they are logged out and must wait 10 minutes before we allow them to log back in.

 ### Settings
 `:login_otp_confirmation_max_attempts` - The maximum number of OTP entry attempts that the user is allowed before their account is locked.
+Default: 10 tries.

 `:lockout_period_in_minutes` - The length of time that a use must wait after being locked out for too many OTP failures before they are allowed to try again.
+Default: 10 minutes.

 ### UI effects
 On any attempt to access the site, the user will be redirected to a